Kalagan in Philippines

 Introduction / History

 The Kalagan live on the island of Mindanao in the southern Philippines.
 They are located in an area between the interior uplands and the western coast of the Davao Gulf.
 These Kalagan are mainly of the Tagakaolo Kalagan branch.
-They have converted to Islam either through intermarriage or through contact with their close neighbors, the Magindanaw.
+They converted to Islam either through intermarriage or through contact with their close neighbors, the Maguindanao.

 The Kalagan are thought to be one of various groups of lowland Filipinos who came to the islands from Asia's southwestern mainland several thousand years ago.
-Their lifestyle and culture are very similar to that of the Magindanaw.
+Their lifestyle and culture are very similar to that of the Maguindanao.
 Their language, also called Kalagan, resembles a number of other languages in the region.

 While some Kalagan receive wages for labor, others are "slash and burn" farmers.
 Maize is the major crop grown and is harvested two or three times a year.
 The coastal Kalagan are also fishermen, and some are plantation workers.